keivalya/mit-ocw-6.0001/README.md

 | 10        | Understanding Program Efficiency, Part 1     | Pset 5  |
 | 11        | Understanding Program Efficiency, Part 2     |         |
 | 12        | Searching and Sorting                        |         |

-*Pset 0 has not been attempted (it seemed too easy).